Is my home ready for a photo shoot?

-As a photographer who specialises in documentary, in-home family sessions, my clients often tell me they worry that their home isn’t ‘ready’ for photos.
+As a photographer who specialises in documentary, in-home family sessions, my clients often tell me they worry about having photos at home, that it isn’t ‘ready’ for photos.
 They ask me if they should postpone or use another location because their home is cramped, or it needs decorating, or it’s in the middle of renovations, or they think it isn’t as stylish or ‘blog-worthy’ as other homes, or that it’s messy, or any other number of aesthetic concerns…

-So I wanted to address these worries and hopefully reassure families so they feel confident and happy about having photographs in their own homes.
+So I wanted to address these worries and hopefully reassure families so they feel confident and happy about having photos at home.
 Here are 7 top tips to make your home photo-ready without any headaches, expense or fuss 🙂

 1. STOP WORRYING & FORGET PINTEREST / INSTAGRAM PERFECT!